 - Affiliate Marketing: This tactic is where an online business pays a commission to an affiliate for promotion.
 Affiliate marketing is based on the performance measures of sales or traffic generated by the referrer.

-A final note: Whether you are marketing online for small businesses or a huge conglomerate, stick to your original value proposition.
+A final note: Whether you are marketing online for a one person bookkeeping business or a large national accountancy practice , stick to your original value proposition.
 Also, keep the image and values of your brand consistent.
 It is quite easy to lose your business’s personality among the hubbub of various online platforms like Facebook, Instagram, and Twitter.
 On these channels, remember that the content that works best is content that looks like it comes from a friend.
 Be yourself and you will be more engaging.

 Take your time to understand the channels and the opportunities each offer.
 As you go you will experience the excitement of a post that is shared and commented on, the power of a paid search campaign and the buzz of a positive response to an email campaign.

 BOMA is a digital marketing tool and content library for Accountants and Bookkeepers.
 Communicate with clients and prospects with ease from one platform.
 BOMA gives you over 300 expertly written advisory articles and free images so you can create emails, newsletters and social posts in minutes.

 Nothing comes close to BOMA in marketing your firm.

 Find out how BOMA can help with your digital marketing.